Darmstadt ES (formerly ES/JH, combined ES/MS in 2006) History

 Closed: 2008

 Darmstadt American Elementary/Junior High School was originally referred to as Darmstadt American Dependent School and Darmstadt American School.
 The Darmstadt Dependent School was one of the original schools opened in Germany after World War II.
 The main school building, The Lincoln Village School, was located in the housing area of Lincoln Village.
 The school opened in 1946.
-Grades one through nine where part of the original school, with high school students bussed to Frankfurt.
+Grades one through nine were part of the original school, with high school students bused to Frankfurt.

 For the 1975-76 school year the school received new curtains, new sidewalks, and new fences.
 All of these upgrades were done by a community school improvement project.
 The school also now had a primary annex.